 - Protoss have several good units against mech at different stages.

-- Terran could not compete Protoss in the late game.
+- Terran could not compete with Protoss in the late game.

 Immortal is the kryptonite of mech.
 Disruptor technically out-range Siege Tank.
 Zealot warp-in with Warp Prism is effective against an immobile mech army.
 Tempest is a good answer to turtle mech.
 High Templar is pretty good against mech.
 It feels like using a Bulbasaur against a Charmander.

 When Terran go mech, it is almost certain that the game goes into the late stage.
 Carrier is Protoss’ go-to option in the late game against mech.
 The vod below (a Heart of the Swarm game between Bbyong and Zest) demonstrates how one-sided it is.